sawyerf/HackSheet/wiki/Windows.md

 enum4linux -a -u user -p password ip
 ```

-# Samba
+# SMB
 > *Port: 445*
 >
-> Samba is a popular freeware program that allows users to access and use files, printers, and other commonly shared resources.
+> SMB/Samba is a popular freeware program that allows users to access and use files, printers, and other commonly shared resources.

 ### Nmap
 ```bash